tpberntsen/curves/README.md

 to their UTC time equivalents before feeding into the Cmdty.Curves algorithms.
 UTC time is continuous and so does not have the complication of clock changes.
-The resulting curve produced would also be represented in UTC time, so the caller might want to transform this back to local time using time zone aware types for the index of the collections holding the derived high-granularity curve.
+The resulting curve produced would also be represented in UTC time, so the caller might want to transform this back to local time, using time zone aware types for the index of the collections holding the derived high-granularity curve.